 In a Ratneresque (you might have to look that one up, lol Google ‘Gerald Ratner’) I’m going to say I have a dislike of combined road and track cars!
 I’m sorry all you 95 percenters and I know it’s mainly down to money, but I just do.

 It’s largely to do with age and money of course, maybe your job too, but I’m lucky that I qualify for a track car, I have what is needed and I understand that others don’t have what I have, here is what you’ll need:

-A garage to keep your track car in.
-(I’m lucky enough to have one)
+A garage perhaps to keep your track car in and work on it (I’m lucky enough to have one).

 The advantages of a standard or mildy modded road car is that they are comfortable, reliable, cost effective and good on fuel.

 At the moment I can only think of one advantage to owning a combined R&T car and that is you can legally road test it or take it to the dyno, maybe for the occasional Saturday morning blat around your favourite roads, do some illegal and dangerous speeds, maybe have an accident if that’s your thing.